-This is based on the belief that only by attending school regularly and punctually will children and young people be able to take full advantage of the educational opportunities available to them.
+This is based on the belief that by attending school regularly and punctually will children and young people be able to take full advantage of the educational opportunities available to them.
 High attainment depends on good and regular attendance.

-It is the policy of our school to celebrate both attendance and punctuality.
+It is the policy of our school to celebrate both.